AhmetZamanis/KaggleStoreSales/ReportPart1.md

     PearsonRResult(statistic=0.7580111987059072, pvalue=1.7543396815e-314)

 Lag 1 comes out as the slightly stronger linear predictor, but EMA5 is a good one too.
-We can include both as features, so lags 2-5 can contribute to the model in some way.
+We can include both as features.

 ### Oil features